predixdesignsystem/px-calendar-picker/README.md

 ## Overview

+`Px-calendar-picker` is a Predix UI component which renders a calendar for a given decade, year, or month, and allows users to select a date or range from the calendar.
+This component is used in `px-datetime-picker` and `px-datetime-range-panel`.
-Px-calendar-picker is a calendar for selecting dates, NOT a display calendar :)
+Note: `px-calendar-picker` is a calendar for selecting dates, NOT a display calendar.

 ## Usage